softwaremill/elasticmq/README.md

 You can also provide a custom `ActorSystem`; for details see the javadocs.

 Embedded ElasticMQ can be used from any JVM-based language (Java, Scala, etc.).

+If you'd like to provide configuration for an embedded instance, simply create a `reference.conf` file on, make sure it's on the classpath and put the configuration (queues to create/ports etc.) there.

 Using the Amazon Java SDK to access an ElasticMQ Server
 -------------------------------------------------------